THERE ARE MANY DIFFERENT TYPES OF ROOF COATINGS ON THE MARKET TODAY.

 Solvent-based silicone coatings: the best roof coating

 Silicone based coatings can be spray or roller-applied, and should utilize a medium-nap roller when rolled.
 These coatings are applied anywhere from 2 to 3.5 gallons per 100 square feet, depending on the substrate.
 Silicone has two major advantages over the other four types of coatings that should be considered when searching for the best roof coating: 1) it can resist ponding water for extended periods of time and 2) it can adhere to most substrates without a primer.
-Because of these two major advantages, silicone is the best roof coating that satisfies both quality and cost-effectiveness.

 Want a sample of Silicone Roof Coatings?

 These coatings contain various types of acrylic polymer, and are typically formulated to help extend the coating’s life and improve durability.
 Acrylic coatings are available in a number of colors but are most commonly used as white reflective coatings.
 Thanks to its durability and low cost, many contractors and facility managers believe this to be the best roof coating.